 - Minored In Ass Kicking: Hoyt.
 At first you thing that Hoyt was just a techie, but he showed that he had game!

-- Recycled INSPACE: The show has been described as Hart to Hart (or Mr. and Mrs. Smith) WITH A BLACK COUPLE!
+- Recycled IN SPACE!: The show has been described as Hart to Hart (or Mr. & Mrs. Smith (2005)) WITH A BLACK COUPLE!

-- The Resolution Will Not Be Televised: Though episodes were still airing after the cancellation was announced NBC has held back on airing the season/series finale.
+- The Resolution Will Not Be Televised: Though episodes were still airing after the cancellation was announced NBC has held back on airing the season/series finale in the US.
+Instead, they were aired in Australia over a year later.
+US viewers were out of luck until the entire season finally came out on some streaming platforms.

-- Running Gag: Every episode has an ongoing fight between the Blooms, ranging from Samantha's "sexpionage" to Steven not-reading the directions for an espresso machine to reliance on technology.
+- Every episode has an ongoing fight between the Blooms, ranging from Samantha's "sexpionage" to Steven not-reading the directions for an espresso machine to reliance on technology.

 - Shaw extremely reluctantly sending the Blooms on missions and hating the way they finish each other's sentences.